 Once your car arrives at the shop:

-You’ll get a transparent estimate covering parts, labor, paint, suspension, and calibration.
+- You’ll get a transparent estimate covering parts, labor, paint, suspension & calibration.

 Step 4: Structural & Mechanical Repairs